3 Sources

 1

 .
-OpenAI CEO Sam Altman has long predicted AI would enable the first one-person billion-dollar businesses, though Srinivas noted this milestone hasn't been reached because no AI-powered venture has increased U.S. GDP by $1 billion1
+OpenAI CEO Sam Altman has long predicted AI would create the first one-person billion-dollar businesses, though Srinivas noted this hasn't happened yet because no AI-powered venture has increased U.S. GDP by $1 billion to truly create new value1

 .